userfrosting/learn/pages/08.cli/01.commands/docs.md

 >>>> Database migrations have the potential to destroy data.  **Always** back up production databases, and databases with important data, before running migrations on them.

 The `migrate` command runs all the pending [database migrations](/database/migrations).
 Migrations consist of special PHP classes used to manipulate the database structure and data, creating new tables or modifying existing ones.
-UserFrosting comes with a handful of migrations to create the [default tables](/database/default-tables) and the master user.
+UserFrosting comes with a handful of migrations to create the [default tables](/database/default-tables).
 The built-in migrations also handle the changes in the database between versions.
 See the [Migrations](/database/migrations) section for more information about migrations.

 ```bash
 $ php bakery migrate